JanCoe/dotfiles/README.md

 Install packages from package manager or directly if not up to date.

-Use cargo install for Rust based packages (on MacOs too): nushell ruff starship uv wezterm zoxide
+The following are Rust packages which could be installed using cargo: nushell ruff starship uutils uv (from git not crates.io because of reliance on unpublished crates) wezterm zoxide

 ### TODO List

-- Learn how to use defaults to record and restore System Preferences and other macOS configurations.
+- Learn how to use defaults to record and restore System Preferences and other MacOS configurations.
 - Automate symlinking and run script files with a bootstrapping tool like Dotbot.
 - Revisit the list in .zshrc to customize the shell.
 - Make a checklist of steps to decommission your computer before wiping your hard drive.